UPPMAX/programming_formalisms/docs/friday_summary.md

 Today we:

-    [ ] can give a reason of the benefits of doing modular coding [ ] can choose the better ones from the different ...
+    [ ] can give a reason for refactoring of design
+    [ ] can give a reason for refactoring code
-    [ ] can identify common mistakes making our software work for others [ ] can find more information in how to package you software [ ] can identify the needs for different kinds of documentation
+    [ ] can give a reason of the benefits of doing modular coding [ ] can give reason for the benifites of Design Patterns [ ] can identify common mistakes making our software work for others [ ] can find more information in how to package you software [ ] can identify the needs for different kinds of documentation